Bileve: Securing Text Provenance in Large Language Models Against Spoofing with Bi-level Signature: Experiments

 As demonstrated in Tab.~\ref{tab:detect}, we evaluate the detectability of each scheme under two scenarios: no edits to the generated text, and editing involving 10\% of the tokens (through random deletion, addition, and replacement).
 In the unedited scenario, both $\SLS$ and \ouralg surpass Unigram in FPR and F1 scores.
 This superiority is due to the use of digital signatures in $\SLS$ and \ouralg, which ensure integrity by making the signature $\boldsymbol{\sigma}$ content-dependent on $\mathbf{m}$ and signed by $\sk$.
 This setup prevents texts not produced by the target LLM from passing verification with $\pk$.

 Furthermore, \ouralg excels when 10\% of tokens are edited, maintaining a high F1 score (0.999) and achieving an FPR of 0.
 This contrasts sharply with $\SLS$, whose F1 score becomes inapplicable due to both TPR and FPR dropping to 0, illustrating the fragility of the $\SLS$ scheme.
 In contrast, \ouralg can leverage coarse-grained level signal to test global alignment with $\Xi$.
-The resulted p-value $<0.01$ indicates the source of perturbed text are from the target LLM.
-The failure verification caused by disrupted message-signature pair along with the small p-value serve as the tempering evidence for texts from target LLM.
+The resulting p-value $<0.01$ indicates the source of perturbed text is from the target LLM.
+The failure of verification caused by disrupted message-signature pair along with the small p-value serve as the tampering evidence for texts from target LLM.
 Furthermore, alignment cost analysis in \ouralg (Fig.~\ref{fig:human_gen_score}) shows machine-generated texts aligning with the key sequence $\Xi$ incur lower costs than human-written texts, aiding in provenance tracing and distinguishing \textit{Case 5}.